 All Group revenues derive from funds or entities in which two of the Company's directors, Andreas Rialas and Kyriakos Rialas, have an influence through directorships and the provision of investment services.

-At the reporting date the Company holds investments in The Argo Fund Limited, Argo Distressed Credit Fund and Argo Special Situations Fund LP.
-These investments are reflected in the consolidated financial statements at a fair value of US\$18.6 million, US\$0.8 million, and US\$0.06 million respectively.
+At the reporting date the Company holds an investment in The Argo Fund Limited.
+This investment is reflected in the consolidated financial statements at a fair value of US\$6.8 million.